-the approximation being for $k \ll n$.
-Again, the $\ell^2$ norm of cluster weights relates to imbalance in selecting the treatment group.
-This imbalance is minimized when every cluster has the same size.
-We refer to the quantity $\left( |w|^2 - \frac{1}{n} \right)$ as the \emph{B-metric} of the clustering.
-It is equal to 0 if the clustering is perfectly balanced and is otherwise positive, with greater size indicating greater imbalance.
+As in the graph-building phase described in \S\ref{sec:algorithm}, we explored both $\sqrt{\cdot}$ and $\log(\cdot)$ and the identify function as normalizations (cf.~Table~\ref{tab:qandbmetrics}).
+As expected, the B-metric is equal to 0 if the clustering is perfectly balanced and is otherwise positive, with greater size indicating greater imbalance.